home-assistant/home-assistant.io/source/_integrations/withings.markdown

 ### Step 3 - Authorize Home Assistant

 - Add the Withings integration.
 - Once authorized, the tab/window will close and the integration page will prompt to select a profile.
-Select the profile you chose while on the withings site.
+Select the profile you chose while on the Withings site.
   - Note: It's important you select the same profile from the previous step.
 Choosing a different one will result in Home Assistant displaying the wrong data.
 - Data will synchronize immediately and update every 5 minutes.